FREQUENTLY ASKED QUESTIONS

 Why is the cost so low for this site versus other ABR Physics Exam study sites?

-The costs associated with the certification process can be staggering when you consider exam fees for a three part exam, materials, travel, accommodations, and even time away from your job.
+The costs associated with the certification process can be staggering when you consider exam fees for a three-part exam, materials, travel, accommodations, and even time away from your job.
 But, because of the importance and impact of becoming certified through this long and arduous process, you may feel pressured to pay the large fees that are being charged by other services.
 We intentionally set our costs low for this particular service so as to not take advantage of this pressure.
-In spite of our long term devotion and labor in developing this product, we want this cost to be the smallest expenditure of any you make for this exam, and we want this service to be available to whomever would benefit from its use.
+In spite of our long term devotion and labor in developing this product, we want this cost to be the smallest expenditure of any you make for this exam, and we want this service to be available to whoever would benefit from its use.
 Rest assured that the low costs of this service do not correlate to the high quality and extensive content at ABRPhysicsHelp.com.
 Why not give it a try using our demos or even our $5 three day trial subscription that will give you access to the full site?

 After a great deal of consideration, we decided that we would like to make the study guides for both exams available to all who subscribe.
 This means that any subscription will get you access to parts 1, 2 and 3 materials.
 The reason we chose to do this was two-fold.
-First, other study sites for example might ask you to sign up for part 2 and then go through this process again for part 3.
+First, other study sites, for example, might ask you to sign up for part 2 and then go through this process again for part 3.
 We feel that these tests are so close together that preparation should really be viewed as one extended step instead of two disjointed ones.
 We think that if you think of this process as such beginning with part 2 and continuing through part 3, then the study process will be much more efficient for you.
 And, to boot, we really didn't want to limit the availability of material based on making you distinguish which test you were studying for.
-Secondly, we feel that there is a great deal of overlap in the materials shared between the part 1, 2 and 3 exams.
-You'll notice this reflected in the overlap of materials available on either the part 1, 2 or 3 sides of the site layout.
+Secondly, we feel that there is a great deal of overlap in the materials shared between the parts 1, 2, and 3 exams.
+You'll notice this reflected in the overlap of materials available on either the parts 1, 2, or 3 sides of the site layout.
 But, we also appreciate and understand that there is a very important distinction between the skills that are being tested with those two exams.
 That is why we also made sure to organize the materials specific to either part 1, 2 or part 3 (so that we could focus on developing those all-important skills with you and that those skills would be appropriate to the exam that you are focusing on).

 If I sign up for your site before taking part 2 and then pass this exam, am I going to have to change my subscription or pay extra to change my subscription to study for part 3?

-No. The way that we have chosen to organize this site allows all subscribers to access either the part 2 or part 3 focused material.
+No. The way that we have chosen to organize this site allows all subscribers to access either part 2 or part 3 focused material.
 You need only go through one subscription to access either or both of these materials at any time during your studies.

 I would like to study for both part 2 and part 3 at once instead of spending a bunch of extra time splitting up studying for those exams and having to start fresh with part 3.
 Can I do that with a subscription?